How to use Comparatives and Superlative Adjectives

 • My house is smaller than my friend’s house.

-2. Superlative adjectives are used to compare one thing with the rest of the group it belongs to.
+2. We use superlative adjectives to compare one thing with the rest of the group it belongs to.

 • John is the tallest in the class.